 When Utilization Review is required to approve certain Services in advance, this is called prior authorization.
 Utilization Review to approve an ongoing course of treatment to be provided over a period of time or number of treatments is called concurrent review.

 Year.
-A period of time that is either a) a calendar year beginning on January 1 of any year and ending at midnight December 31 of the same year, or b) a plan year beginning on an effective date and ending at midnight prior to the anniversary date agreed to by Company and Group.
-The "Benefit Summary" shows which period is applicable to this Plan.
+A period of time that is a calendar year beginning on January 1 of any year and ending at midnight December 31 of the same year.

 PREMIUM, ELIGIBILITY, AND ENROLLMENT

 Premium